mikemill/peewee/docs/peewee/api.rst

         :rtype: :py:class:`SelectQuery`

-        Indicates that this query shoudl lock rows.
+        Indicates that this query should lock rows.
 A more generic version of the :py:meth:`~SelectQuery.for_update` method.

         Example: